darwinia-network/darwinia-docs-deprecated/content/blog/2020-06-01-darwinia-project-moon-en.md

 Darwinia will comprehensively evaluate and rank according to: 1. the number blocks produced by nodes 2.
 Times of dropped connections 3.
 Online Time

-1–5, reward 2,000,000 cRING / node
+1–5, reward 2,000,000 CRING / node

-5–10, reward 1,500,000 cRING / node
+5–10, reward 1,500,000 CRING / node

-11–40, reward 500,000 cRING / node
+11–40, reward 500,000 CRING / node

 ## **Reward 2**

-For nodes with the top 20 number of Nominators, will be awarded 500,000 cRING / node
+For nodes with the top 20 number of Nominators, will be awarded 500,000 CRING / node

 ## **Reward 3**

-Get cRING at the faucet and Nominate, you will share the rewards of 10,000,000 cRING
+Get CRING at the faucet and Nominate, you will share the rewards of 10,000,000 CRING

 ## **Reward 4**

-Darwinia will draw 5 lucky nodes everyday, rewarding 200,000 cRING / node
+Darwinia will draw 5 lucky nodes everyday, rewarding 200,000 CRING / node

 # # Tutorial